chrisbridges/finder-clone/README.md

 ### Deliverables

-Once completed, generate a ZIP archive of your project (excluding `node_modules/`) and send the packaged contents to engineering@kaymbu.com -- Our team will review and get back to you regarding next steps!
+Once completed, generate a ZIP archive of your project (excluding `node_modules/`) and send the packaged contents to `engineering@kaymbu.com` -- And our team will review and get back to you regarding next steps!